Study Abroad in Germany

 Classes meet at least 20 hours per week.
 Students are placed at the appropriate level for their language abilities.
 All classes are taught exclusively in German by a native speaker.
 At some institutes, classes are held in the afternoon only.
 Weekends are always free for personal travel or excursions offered by the Institute.

-In the smaller cities, students generally live within walking distance to the school.
-In the larger cities, however, students may live up to an hour by public transportation from the school.
+In smaller cities, students generally live within walking distance of the school.
+In larger cities, however, students may live up to an hour from the school by public transportation.
 Students in the larger cities will need to purchase a pass for public transportation in their city, regardless of where they live relative to the school.

 A printable document with information regarding dates and tuition costs is available [pdf].

-Tuition, books, and a private room.
+The price includes tuition, books, and a private room.
 Some locations have double rooms available for a reduced price.
-See Prof. Gabi Eichmanns for specifics.
+See Prof. Gabriele Maier for specifics.

 NOTE: Prices are subject to change according to the value of the US Dollar

-On the day of students arrival at the Goethe Institute, they are tested and placed into the proper class, receive their room assignment, and are given their housing assignments.
+On the day of arrival at the Goethe Institute, students are tested and placed into the proper class, receive their room assignment, and are given their housing assignments.
 No classes are held on arrival day.

 Max Kade Scholarships for Study Abroad at the Goethe Institute